Filter Results (417)

-- Relevant features: It’s important to shortlist all the software features your practice will need.
+- Relevant features: It's important to shortlist all the software features your practice will need.
 Often, practices buy software without evaluating the core features, strengths, and limitations.
-A Capterra research estimates that nearly 75% of software features are never used.
+Capterra research estimates that nearly 75% of software features are never used.
 We recommend making a list of your critical processes and identifying the key feature requirements to narrow down vendors and solutions that fit your needs.

 Relevant electronic medical records software trends

-- AI to offer better decision support: EMR software is about recording patients’ medical details in an organized manner.
-But what's the point if you can’t use this exhaustive medical database?
-Some EMR software vendors are adding artificial intelligence (AI) capabilities to analyze large volumes of medical data and make important clinical and treatment-related decisions.
+- AI to offer better decision support: EMR software is about recording patients' medical details in an organised manner.
+But what's the point if you can't use this exhaustive medical database?
+Some EMR software vendors are adding artificial intelligence (AI) capabilities to analyse large volumes of medical data and make important clinical and treatment-related decisions.
 AI is also aiding in developing new drugs and making patient diagnoses with the help of collective data gathered from the older records.

 - Internet of medical things will continue to rise: The number of medical IoT is expected to keep growing because of the numerous opportunities in the medical sector.
 Doctors are attaching multiple sensory devices to patients during treatment for live monitoring of key indicators such as the heart rate, body temperature, and blood pressure.